 Congestion forms at the base of the stairs as shown by comparing the mean density and speeds at the base of the stairs for cases with and without stairs.
-Because of the assumed fundamental diagram, the maximum density reaches approximately 2.75 pers/m2, not the 3.5 pers/m2 assumed in HMO for congestion.
+Because of the assumed fundamental diagram, the maximum density reaches approximately 3.0 pers/m, not the 3.5 pers/m assumed in HMO for congestion.